wickham/projectInventory_working/README.md

 # projectInventory_working

 A simple, yet powerful program used to manage inventory movements to help understand the frequency of orders and organize the process as a whole.

+RUNNING
+-emailer is disabled but displays in terminal (you can enable it in projectTory.py) -exctact "projectInventory_working" to user desktop -run "RUNME.sh"

 Debugger: FINISHED
 -Verbose mode is a tool used to display all data being imported by the writer